xenit-eu/dynamic-extensions-for-alfresco/documentation/Extension_Point_WebScripts.md

 ```

 In addition, your can provide your own type based attribute resolvers.
-Let's say we want to able to add JsonObject to are Uri method arguments so that it would contain a JSON POST body:
+Let's say we want to be able to add JsonObject to our Uri method arguments so that it would contain a JSON POST body:
 ```java
 @Component
 public class JsonObjectArgumentResolver extends AbstractTypeBasedArgumentResolver<JSONObject> {